While cat owners are already familiar with hairballs, some dog parents might also deal with this condition.

 For dry and itchy skin, a petroleum jelly or vaseline can ease the itching.
 And by applying it to the skin, you can prevent your dog from licking its fur and displaying dog hairball symptoms.

 If the hairball doesn’t go naturally, you might have to try laxatives, supplements, or stimulants.
 Here, it’s best to consult your veterinarian.
-If you’re looking for a natural solution, we like Bernie’s Perfect Poop supplement.
+If you’re looking for a natural solution, we like Bernie’s Perfect Poop supplement on Amazon.

 Remedies & Prevention Tips

 It’s normal to worry if your dog sounds like coughing up a hairball.
 So here’s what you can do to prevent complications:

 - Brush and bathe your dog regularly.
 Depending on the coat type, some breeds require brushing several times per week, while for others, once is enough.
 Also, when bathing, use moisturizing shampoos that reduce hair loss.
 Once per month is quite enough.